Phenomenology of Dirac neutrino EFTs up to dimension six: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we have studied the phenomenology of the dimension six operators in the context of $\nu$SMEFT considering the neutrinos are Dirac in nature.
-We have derived constraint on the cutoff scale $\Lambda$ analyzing various high and low energy observables assuming the involving Wilson coefficients of the order one.
-For this goal, we have relied on data from LHC searches for $\ell+\slashed{E}_T$ and $j+\slashed{E}_T$; on measurements of different proton, pion, tau, and top decays, as well as on the effect of extra Dirac states on the $N_{\rm eff}$.
+In this paper, we have studied the phenomenology of the dimension six operators in the context of $\nu$SMEFT, considering that the neutrinos are Dirac in nature.
+We have derived constraints on the cutoff scale $\Lambda$ by analyzing various high and low energy observables, assuming the involving Wilson coefficients of the order one.
+For this goal, we have relied on data from LHC searches for $\ell+\slashed{E}_T$ and $j+\slashed{E}_T$; on measurements of different proton, pion, tau, and top decays; leptonic and invisible decays of mesons; neutrino-nucleus scattering; beta decays as well as on the effect of extra Dirac states on the $N_{\rm eff}$.
 In the case of $\ell+\slashed{E}_T$ and $j+\slashed{E}_T$, our limits on the cutoff scale range from 1 TeV to 3 TeV for couplings of order $\sim 1$.
 We find that the upper bound on the proton lifetime translates into a lower bound on the cutoff scale $\Lambda$ of about $10^{15}$ GeV.
 The decay mode $p\to\pi^0 e^+$ provides the tightest bound as this mode is more severely restricted than other modes.
-We find that observation/non-observation of particular proton or neutron decay modes might hint at the existence of RHNs.
+We find that observation/nonobservation of particular proton or neutron decay modes might hint at the existence of RHNs.
 The bounds from various meson decays range from 700 GeV to 2.4 TeV, where the tightest bound comes from the decay mode $\pi^+\to\mu^+\nu_\mu$ as this is precisely measured.
 Tau leptonic and semileptonic decay width measurements can also give competitive bounds on the cutoff scale, which are of the order of 1 TeV.
 Unlike the meson or tau decay width measurements, the bound from top decay mode $t\to\ell_\alpha b+\slashed{E}_T$ is rather loose as the current bounds on the top width are not constraining enough.
-Instead, one can get tighter bound~($\Lambda\sim 2$ TeV) using the $t\bar{t}$ production at LHC, where one of the tops decays leptonically through the modified dimension six vertex, while the other tops decay identically as in the SM in the hadronic mode.
-Finally, the contribution to $N_{\rm eff}$ coming due to the presence of three thermalized RHN sets a lower bound on $\Lambda$ from $8$ TeV to $80$ TeV where the constraints on $\Lambda_{LNB}$ is the strongest.
+Instead, one can get a tighter bound~($\Lambda\sim 2$ TeV) using the $t\bar{t}$ production at LHC, where one of the tops decays leptonically through the modified dimension six vertex, while the other tops decay identically as in the SM in the hadronic mode.
+We find that strong constraints on the EFT operators might arise from the $N_R$ production in the hot cores of stars and the effects of this on stellar cooling.
+This gives a constraint on the cutoff scale $\Lambda$ in the ball park of 10 TeV.
+Finally, the contribution to $N_{\rm eff}$ coming due to the presence of three thermalized RHN sets a lower bound on $\Lambda$ from $8$ TeV to $80$ TeV, where the constraint on $\Lambda_{LNB}$ is the strongest.
+Finally we would like to mention that although some of these bounds are already exists in the literature, our study include many novel results such as: we classify EFT operators that contribute to the Dirac neutrino mass due to the spontaneous breaking of chiral symmetry via the light quark condensate and discuss the resulting bounds; detailed discussion on the interplay of EFT operators to proton and neutron decay; systematic study of all relevant dimension six operator’s contribution to stellar cooling and CMB radiation. \black